ghostandthemachine/lein-cljsnwk/README.md

 	+ package.json
 	+ project.clj

-After the project is creating, cd into the root directory.
+After the project is created, cd into the root directory.

 `$ cd ../projects/my-project`